 What is a Community Group?

-A Community Group is small group of individuals in our church who gather regularly in homes throughout the week to grow together in community, discipleship, and mission.
+A Community Group is small group of individuals in our church who gather regularly in homes throughout the week to grow together in relationship with God, one another, and our neighbors, both local and global.

 How important are Community Groups?